Planning Your Trip to Zambia

 Malaria is prevalent in Zambia, especially during the hot rainy season from December to March, when mosquitoes breed in pools of rainwater.
 The people living there do suffer from malaria on a regular basis but are used to it – you aren’t so you need to take precautions.

 A yellow fever certificate is mandatory if you are travelling from an infected area – check with your travel clinic.

 As you will be in some safari camps very far from any shops, you should take medicines you may personally need, for example something against headache/pain, tummy upset, mosquito spray, cream to sooth bites, etc.

 You should have medical /travel insurance.

 We always advise guests to drink bottled water.

 Moving Around in Zambia

-Let us arrange internal flights in small planes between safari lodges, so that you spend as little time as possible on roads that are renowned for potholes.
-We’ll keep most of the driving experiences for game drives.
+Let us arrange your internal flights in small planes between safari lodges, so that you spend as little time as possible on roads that are renowned for potholes.
+We will keep most of your driving experiences for game drives!